** The original photos gifted to Michael P. Carfagna by Maire Breen.

 1940s and 1950s.
 Post-war construction boomed.
 New construction of higher-density housing often prevailed over the garden co-op ideal.

 1960s.
-Jackson Heights begins to attact new immigrants coming from around the world broadening its diversity.
+Jackson Heights begins to attract new immigrants coming from around the world broadening its diversity.

 1970s.
 New York City experiences an economic crisis, felt throughout Jackson Heigghts.